Pylons/pyramid/docs/narr/templates.rst

 Available Add-On Template System Bindings
 -----------------------------------------

-Jinja2 template bindings are available for :mod:`repoze.bfg` in the ``repoze.bfg.jinja2`` package.
+Jinja2 template bindings are available for :mod:`pyramid` in the ``repoze.bfg.jinja2`` package.
 It lives in the Repoze Subversion repository at `http://svn.repoze.org/repoze.bfg.jinja2
 <http://svn.repoze.org/repoze.bfg.jinja2>`_; it is also available from